CARA-ch/emed-service-guide/docs/transactions/chpharm1.md

 **Stored query ID**: `urn:uuid:a8fc04c1-5fb0-45a9-bc59-7a59958beb38`

-The on-demand document is deleted from the registry 24 hours after it was last retrieved in (pharmacy) search query.
 Treatment selection (via the search query execution) is done at document retrieval time, not search time.

 **Query parameters**